-Your children may be extremely intelligent- I think all parents think that their kid(s) are smart.
-However, it is likely that they do not understand much about why you and your ex-spouse no longer live together.
+Your children may be brilliant- I think all parents think their kids (s) are bright.
+However, likely, they do not understand much about why you and your ex-spouse no longer live together.
 From a stability standpoint, this can be a devastating blow to a child even if you and your ex-spouse are doing all you can to reassure and provide consistency in whatever new living arrangements you find yourselves in.
-Seeing mom and dad in hope, working together and solving problems is something that children use to develop a sense of adulthood in themselves.
+Children use to develop a sense of adulthood in themselves by seeing mom and dad in hope, working together, and solving problems.

-Honesty is always the best policy when sharing information with your child
+Honesty is always the best policy when sharing information with your child.

 Love, love, love

-Consider counseling for yourself and your kids
+Consider counseling for yourself and your kids.

-Seeking a counselor or therapist to share your thoughts about divorce is a great idea for just about anyone.
+Seeking a counselor or therapist to share your thoughts about divorce is an excellent idea for just about anyone.
 Most health insurance policies cover some degree of family counseling.
 These sessions can also be made available to your children.
 The format of the counseling sessions is typically different for adults.
 Child therapists use techniques that allow your kids to open up to them about their feelings in ways that you and your ex-spouse may not be able to do.

-One last thing I want to mention about seeking therapy is that you should do so especially if you find yourself sharing more than you ought to with your children.
+One last thing I want to mention about seeking therapy is that you should do so, especially if you find yourself sharing more than you ought to with your children.
 Remember- there is a fine line between being honest with your kids about their life and over-sharing with parts of your life that are causing you stress.
-Your kids don't need to know about your adult, relationship problems.
+Your kids don't need to know about your adult relationship problems.
 Save those conversations for a therapist.

 What to do when your kids visit with their other parent

 This is an immediate consequence of your divorce or child custody case.
 You will find that there likely will be some degree of separation anxiety with your children when they leave you.
-It will take some time most likely for you and your children to all get adjusted to a new schedule and their having to leave your home to see their other parent.
+It will take some time, most likely, for you and your children to all get adjusted to a new schedule and their having to leave your home to see their other parent.
 The back and forth of this process will need to become the new normal for you and your family.

-Your children are learning how to communicate with other people and how to solve problems by watching you and your ex-spouse maneuver through these pick-ups and drop off sessions.
-If someone were recording your behavior how would you look?
+Your children are learning how to communicate with other people and how to solve problems by watching you and your ex-spouse maneuver through these pick-ups and drop-off sessions.
+If someone were recording your behavior, how would you look?
 Would a neutral party see a person trying to co-parent or an angry person not working well with others?
-The choice is yours to make and the impact of this choice on your child can be significant.
+The choice is yours to make, and the impact of this choice on your child can be significant.